Hong Kong leader defiant after pro-democracy election gains | DW | 26.11.2019

 China summons US ambassador

-China'a vice foreign minister Zheng Zeguang summoned US ambassador Terry Branstad on Monday to demand that the US abandon legislation supporting Hong Kong's rights bill.
-The bill, which calls for democracy and human rights in Hong Kong, is still awaiting President Donald Trump's signature.
+China'a vice foreign minister Zheng Zeguang summoned US ambassador Terry Branstad on Tuesday to demand the US withdraws the Hong Kong Human Rights and Democracy Act.

+Yang Jiechi, China's top diplomat, said China strongly condemns the bill, according to Chinese state media agency Xinhua.

+The bill, which passed both houses of the US Congress in November, is still awaiting President Donald Trump's signature before it can be enacted into law despite possible negative impacts on trade negotiations between China and the US.

+The bill would enable the US government to conduct an annual review of its special trade agreement with Hong Kong and the status of human rights in the territory.

-The legislation "brazenly interferes in China's internal affairs" and "indulges and supports the violent criminal behaviour by 'anti-China disrupting Hong Kong' forces," China's foreign ministry said, adding that the bill supports violent criminal behavior.
+The legislation "brazenly interferes in China's internal affairs" and "indulges and supports the violent criminal behaviour by 'anti-China disrupting Hong Kong' forces," China's foreign ministry said in a statement.

-The ministry told the US to "immediately correct its mistakes, prevent the above-mentioned Hong Kong-related bill from becoming law, and stop any words and deeds that interfere in Hong Kong affairs and China's internal affairs."
+The ministry warned that the US should "immediately correct its mistakes, prevent the above-mentioned Hong Kong-related bill from becoming law, and stop any words and deeds that interfere in Hong Kong affairs and China's internal affairs."

 kp, mvb/stb (AP, AFP, Reuters)